Too many SPF lookups?

 Not being able to receive bounces is bad, which is why we wrote how internet services can send better email on behalf of others.

-To find out which unnecessary services can be cut out of your SPF records, dmarcian will cross-reference your domain’s DMARC feedback data with your domain’s SPF record.
+To find out which unnecessary services can be removed from your SPF records, dmarcian will cross-reference your domain’s DMARC feedback data with your domain’s SPF record.
 If you’re logged into a dmarcian account and DMARC feedback is present, the SPF Surveyor will be able to show you which parts of your SPF record are actively being used.